JonJagger/cyber-dojo/readme.txt

   The names of necessary supporting files.
 Each of these files must exist in the directory.
 For example, junit .jar files or nunit .dll assemblies.
   These are symlinked from the /languages folder to each animals /katas folder.
-  Despite the name "support_filenames" you can symlink a folder if required which can be very handy.
+  Despite the name "support_filenames" you can symlink a folder if required.
   Not required if you do not need support files.
 - - - - - - - - - - - - - - - - - - - -
 "highlight_filenames": [ ... ]
   Filenames whose appearance are to be highlighted in the browser.
   This can be useful if you have many "visible_filenames" and want to mark which files form the focus of the practice.
-A subset of visible_filenames.
+A subset of visible_filenames, but...
   You can also name "instructions" (from exercises/) You can also name "output" (always present)
   For example